keesschollaart81/SortCS/README.md

 The output can be used for https://motchallenge.net/ and their [TrackEval SDK](https://github.com/JonathonLuiten/TrackEval/).
 Brief instructions:
 - Clone this repo and the TrackEval in the same folder / next to each other
 - Run the SortCS.Evaluate Console app.
-The `--data-folder` arguments needs to point to the `TrackEval/data` folder.
+The `--data-folder` arguments needs to point to the data folder in the `TrackEval` repo.
 - Make sure that the outputs (tracks+detections) will be stored in `TrackEval/data/trackers/mot_challenge/MOT15-train/SortCS/data`
 - Run TrackEval (according to their [readme](https://github.com/JonathonLuiten/TrackEval/blob/master/docs/MOTChallenge-Official/Readme.md)):
   `python scripts/run_mot_challenge.py --BENCHMARK MOT15 --SPLIT_TO_EVAL train --TRACKERS_TO_EVAL SortCS --METRICS HOTA CLEAR Identity VACE --USE_PARALLEL False --NUM_PARALLEL_CORES 1`